Alab (Burning)

-"Alab (Burning)" is a song recorded by Filipino boy band SB19, released on December 25, 2019, through Sony Music.
+"Alab (Burning)" is a song recorded by Filipino boy band SB19, released on December 25, 2019 (on Christmas Day 2019), through Sony Music.
 The song was released as the third single from the group's debut album Get in the Zone, and was written by the leader Pablo and Korean composer Han Tae Soo.
 It was their first single released under their new record label Sony Music Philippines.

 Background and composition

 The song was written by Pablo and produced by Korean composer Han Tae Soo.
 It was recorded first by the group before "Go Up" but decided to release it later and prioritize the former since it describe their journey more as a group.
 "Alab (Burning)" is a dance-pop and synth-pop that was made with "sophisticated production, digital beats, and pulsating grooves".
 The leader of the group described the song as "relatable and fun, exciting and light" and further explained that it is "basically about finding your true love and doing whatever it takes to win that certain someone".